erszcz/euc-2014/README.md

   virtual interfaces
 - Tsung controller is a single point of serialization -- severe delays and test failures when generating massive load
-- log level debug and dump traffic to see actual XMPP stanzas
+- log level `debug` and `dumptraffic="true"` to see actual XMPP stanzas/HTTP requests
-- scripts for making graphs
+- `tsplot` and `tsung_stats.pl` for making graphs
-- the paths to ssh/Erlang/Tsung must match on all machines for distributed testing to work
+- the paths to ssh/Erlang/Tsung and user names must match on all machines for distributed testing to work
 - XMPP version 1.0 by default advertised by Tsung causes ejabberd/MongooseIM to refuse plain text authentication